When the world gets hard, I turn back to my bookshelf. Re-reading is solace, my superpower and my safe space.

 I am turning instead to the sweet and fantastical in search of distraction from the drama outside.
 And to multi-book series, for the relief of staying within the same world for longer than one book alone can provide.

-Right now, it involves a lot of YA space operas, such as Amie Kaufman and Jay Kristoff’s Illuminae Files (Illuminae, Gemina and Obsidio) – a YA series made up of entirely ‘found’ documents that adult readers will also enjoy.
+Last year, this saw me revisit CS Pacat’s Captive Prince series (Captive Prince, Prince’s Gambit and King’s Rising) for some sexy/stabby MM romantic adventure.
+Then it involved a lot of YA space operas, such as Amie Kaufman and Jay Kristoff’s Illuminae Files (Illuminae, Gemina and Obsidio) – a YA series made up of entirely ‘found’ documents that adult readers will also enjoy.
 And I am currently re-reading Aurora Rising in preparation for their new Aurora Cycle novel in May.
 I can also recommend Kaufman’s collaborations with Meagan Spooner, including the Starbound Trilogy (These Broken Stars, This Shattered World and Their Fractured Light).

 Closer to earth (albeit not this one), it’s inevitable that I will eventually return to Terry Pratchett’s Discworld, particularly to the sweetly clever Tiffany Aching books (The Wee Free Men, A Hat Full of Sky, Wintersmith, I Shall Wear Midnight and The Shepherd’s Crown), which are again suitable for adults and younger readers alike.
-And I am also thinking about revisiting Charlaine Harris’ Sookie Stackhouse novels, which inspired HBO’s True Blood.
+I have recently revisited Charlaine Harris’ Sookie Stackhouse novels, which inspired HBO’s True Blood.
+And my reading spreadsheet (about which no-one is surprised) tells me that JK Rowling’s Harry Potter books win my Most Often Re-Read title of the past 15 years.

-While more firmly grounded in the ‘reality’ I’m trying to avoid, I may also return to Kerry Greenwood’s Phryne Fisher or Earthly Delights series, or Janet Evanovich’s Stephanie Plum numbers books.
-Phryne and Stepanie in particular have sufficient adventures to keep me going for a while (with 20 and 26 books respectively), and the bonus intertextual benefits of film and/or TV adaptations to compare.
-As does Jenny Han’s To All The Boys I’ve Loved Before series (To All the Boys I’ve Loved Before, PS I Still Love You and Always And Forever, Lara Jean).
+While more firmly grounded in the ‘reality’ I’m trying to avoid, I often return to Kerry Greenwood’s Phryne Fisher or Earthly Delights series, or Janet Evanovich’s Stephanie Plum numbers books (which I’m working my way through now).
+Phryne and Stephanie in particular have sufficient adventures to keep me going for a while (with 21 and 26 books respectively), and the bonus intertextual benefits of film and/or TV adaptations to compare.
+As does Armistead Maupin’s Tales of the City books, TV series and reboots.

 Romance fiction’s happy-ever-afters can also provide respite during such uncertain times.
-To that end, I have just re-ordered the ebook edition of Red, White and Royal Blue by Casey McQuiston from my local library, a sweet, sexy MM romcom about the First Son of the United States falling in love with the youngest Prince of England.
+To that end, I have returned several times to Red, White and Royal Blue by Casey McQuiston, a sweet, sexy MM romcom about the First Son of the United States falling in love with the youngest Prince of England.
+As have just ordered the latest in Rainbow Rowell’s Simon Snow series, set in a Potteresque universe that imagines what would happen if Harry and Draco fell in lust.
 What’s not to love about that?
+Or Becky Albertali’s Simonverse (or, you know, anything else she writes)?.

-For those who like their romances a little bit raunchier, I can recommend Aussie writer Kylie Scott’s interconnected Stage Dive (Lick, Play, Lead and Deep) and Dive Bar series (Dirty, Twist and Chaser) as adequately distracting MF erotic adventures.
+For those who like their romances a bit raunchier, I recommend Aussie writer Kylie Scott’s interconnected Stage Dive (Lick, Play, Lead and Deep) and Dive Bar series (Dirty, Twist and Chaser) as adequately distracting MF erotic adventures.
 Or Rebecca Raine’s Finding Forever (All the Broken Pieces, Everything We Need, This Time Forever, Lost in Amber and Our Little Secret) or Return to You series (Becoming Us and Finding Grey) for more Australian MF, MM and MMF romance.
+Or Tessa Bailey’s Hot and Hammered series.

 I’d love to hear your re-reading recommendations too.